AbdulDD/DSD_Class_Project/README.md

 3. Make use of IP core of XADC
 4. Make use of BRAM memory or DDR RAM memory for storage
 5. Use modular design approach
-6. Use the voice amplitude at LED bars
-7. Functional simulation for FIR Filter
+6. Functional simulation for FIR Filter
-8. Manage project page on Github with commented codes and cover page (read me page)
+7. Manage project page on Github with commented codes and cover page (read me page)
-9. Make 5 minute video presentation explaining project
+8. Make 5 minute video presentation explaining project

+# REPORT
+Report for this project is also available with name "DSD_PROJECT". it contains the introduction to project information on working of modules and modular approach.

+# RESULTS
+A file named "Result_and_presentation" contains the simulation results of filters and video presenattion link.